uptonking/note4yaoo/datasci/lib-collab-fluid-community.md

   - I think the piece I got working during my internship hits most of the memory efficiency goals like using a Rope and segment list representation.
   - 👉🏻 However we put off some of the speed optimizations you've done, like using a range tree instead of a Vec of ranges.
 I think it also uses a different style of algorithm without any parents.

 - The problem with trees is usually that people don't pack enough data into each node in the tree.
-I implemented a skip list in C a few years ago[1].
+I implemented a skip list in C a few years ago.
   - For a lark I benchmarked its performance against the C++ SGI rope class which was shipped in the C++ header directory somewhere.
 My skip list was 20x faster - which was suspicious.
   - I looked into what the SGI rope does and it turns out it was only putting one character into each leaf node in the tree it constructed.
   - Benchmarking showed the optimal number was ~120 or so characters per leaf.